B A C K U P

 A backup "foundation"

-After an initial backup of data/documents takes place, you have a foundation on which to build.
-You may not need to perform monthly backups of data that does not change.
-Your initial backup of critical data should be set aside in safe places (multiple copies) where no single disaster, such as a fire or tornado, can wipe them out, and where no one can steal them.
-Once a backup foundation is established, additional backups can be created and added to your backup collection of DVDs/CDs/Hard Drives as you work on new projects/data/documents.
-If you're using DVDs, you can create an archive of DVD discs stored in a safe location.
-Then each month you can add your most recent backups to your DVD storage case.
-If most of your documents do not regularly change, rather than spending a lot of time backing up every document you own every month, you only need to backup new documents/data as you create them, adding these new discs to your off-site collections.
+After an initial backup of documents takes place, you have a foundation on which to build.
+You may not need to perform full weekly backups of data that does not change.
+Your initial backups of critical static data should be set aside in safe places (multiple copies) where no single disaster or event can cause them to be lost.
+Once a backup foundation is established, additional backups can be created and added to your backup collection as you work on new projects/data/documents.

 A well organized folder structure is very important to the safety of your data.
 If your documents are haphazardly scattered around your hard drive, your data is at risk.
-It is vital to understand how folders and files are organized, and how to measure the size of folders.
+It is important to create a deliberate organizational structure and understand how folders and files are organized, and how to measure the size of folders.
 It is also important to know the difference between "shortcuts" and the actual data they point to.
 Backing up a shortcut will not back up your data.
-To make backups easy and painless, we recommend that data & documents be organized within in a single folder such as the "My Documents" folder (with lots of sub folders for your individual projects).
-If all your data & documents are in one folder + sub-folders, you only need to backup a single folder to perform a comprehensive backup.
-It is generally not necessary to back up application programs since most programs are distributed on CDROM disks which serve as program backups.
-Copying files to a server is not an adequate backup.
-A backup needs to be in your personal possession and out of the building where computers and servers reside.
-College of Education servers are limited in size and do not have capacity to store/backup everyone's data.
-Please do not use Education servers as your sole backup foundation or strategy.
+To make backups easy and painless, we recommend that data & documents be organized within in a single master folder such as the "My Documents" folder (with lots of sub folders for your individual projects).
+If all your data & documents are in one folder + sub-folders, you only need point your backup software to a single folder to perform comprehensive incremental backups.
+It is generally not necessary to back up application programs since installers are usually readily available, and new versions and patches will make archives obsolete.
+Copying files to a server is not an adequate long-term backup.
+A backup needs to be in your personal possession, out of the building, and redundant.

 How often should I back up?

-The answer to the "how often" question really depends on the importance and value of the data and what it would cost (in time and money) to re-create the data if it is lost - OR - what it would cost to NOT have immediate access to the data.
+The answer to the "how often" question really depends on how often you are generating important and valuable data, and what it would cost (in time and money) to re-create the data if it is lost.
+Or...what it would cost to NOT have immediate access to the data.
 If you have a backup "foundation", then you at least have something to fall back on when all else fails.
 If your foundation is very old, however, it may be of limited use after a data disaster.
-For mission critical data that is (a) generated in large volumes, (b) cannot be recreated, or (c) must be immediately available 7 days a week, a nightly backup may be needed.
-However, for general office data/documents, a weekly backup, or even a monthly backup, may be fine.
-For low priority data/documents you may decide to back them up once a year, or just not back them up at all.
+For mission critical data that is (a) generated in large volumes, (b) cannot be recreated, or (c) must be immediately available seven days a week, a nightly backup may be needed.
+However, for general office documents, a weekly backup, or even a monthly backup, may be fine.
+For very low priority documents/data you may decide to back them up once a year, or just not back them up at all.
 Scheduling backup reminders is a good use of recurring events in your Microsoft Outlook Calendar.

-The central question is this: If your data/documents are lost this evening in a catastrophic event, what will happen in the morning?
+The bottom line is this: If your documents/data are lost this evening in any kind of catastrophic event, what will happen in the morning?
 Will your business, your livelihood, your research, your lifetime of work be irrevocably destroyed?
 Or will you be able to pick up and move on with a reasonably recent backup of your data?
-N o one can really answer these questions but you.
+No one knows the answers to these questions but you.

 How can data be lost?

-While no one anticipates that a particular computer or hard drive will crash any time soon, we know from experience that all computers will eventually crash and all data will eventually, in one way or another, be at risk -- a sober fact of the darker side of life in the digital age.
+While no one anticipates that a particular computer, hard drive or storage device will crash any time soon, we know from experience that all storage media eventually fails or becomes obsolete and all data is at risk unless secured, redundantly backed up, and in your possession -- a sober fact of the darker side of life in the digital age.

 Data can be lost in several ways: